 Apple Bacon Oat Bars are a sweet and salty bite of dessert bliss!
+They are proof that bacon really can be devoured for dessert!

 Bacon and apples go together like peas and carrots.
 I told you this yesterday, were you listening?
 If not, get ready for a whole new level!
 These bars prove that bacon was made for dessert, apples are helping make it happen!
 Layers of late summer flavors come together for the best crumbly little bar you’ve ever had.